 Not sure what to pack for your Route 100 road trip?
 Keep it casual!
 You’ll be doing a lot of outdoor adventuring, and even the in-town activities (shopping, museums, and restaurants) don’t require fancy duds.
 One thing you won’t find on Route 100 is nightlife, so leave the fancy dress and heels behind.
 Here are some more packing must-haves to help you make the most of your trip.

-- Sturdy shoes – Again, you want your feet to take you wherever you need to go.
-In summer, sandals that can double as water shoes are awesome, plus a pair of rugged hikers.
+• Sturdy shoes – Again, you want your feet to take you wherever you need to go.
+In summer, sandals that can double as water shoes are fantastic, plus a pair of rugged hikers.

 Follow us on social media for more road trip ideas!